Evan-Moss/pdiot/PDIoT-notes.md

 ## 8. Testing the development environment and collecting data

-In order to test that the everything is set up properly, we will install the app on the phone and test to see if it receives data from the Cube.
+In order to test that the environment has been set up properly, we will install the app on the phone and test to see if it receives data from the Cube.

 1. Open Android Studio
 2. Open the orient-android project which has been downloaded along with the rest of the files
 3. Navigate to "app/src/main/java/com/specknet/orientandroid" and open the "MainActivity.java" file.
 4. At the top of the file you will find three variables (ORIENT_BLE_ADDRESS, ORIENT_QUAT_CHARACTERISTIC, ORIENT_RAW_CHARACTERISTIC) whose values have to be filled in by you.
-Note: ORIENT_BLE_ADDRESS reffers to the MAC Address of the cube.
+Note: ORIENT_BLE_ADDRESS refers to the MAC Address of the cube.
 5. Connect the phone to the computer using a USB cable.
-6. Press on the "Run App" button, which can be found in the top right part of the Android Studio interface.
+6. Press on the "Run App" button, which can be found in the top right-hand part of the Android Studio interface.
 This will compile the code and install the app on the phone.
 7. Unlock the phone and open the app.
 It should automatically connect to your Cube and start displaying data.